µ | N

 4X4 quadrat with 16 plants

 (3) The same principle can be extended to a multiple hits correction.
 For example, if I throw rocks at a building with 100 windows, a good early estimate of the number of thrown rocks is the count of broken windows.
 After a bit, this count is an underestimate, because once a window is broken, any subsequent rock that goes through the same space is not counted.
-We can then apply a Poisson Correction to estimate the number of multiple hits from the zero class (the number of unbroken windows).
+We can then apply a Poisson Correction to estimate the total number of hits from the zero class (the number of unbroken windows).
 From the above, the expected probability of the zero class (P0) simplifies to

 P0 = e-u u0 / 0! = e-u